NordicHPC/sonar/doc/HOWTO-DEPLOY.md

 Again, the user manual describes how to write configuration files, generate crypto materials, and so on.

+Alternatively, the Sonar data can be captured in a directory tree on the node itself.
+This is useful for single-node cloud deployments where there can be no central aggregator, and for experimental work.
+See [Cloud deployment](#cloud-deployment) below.

 ## Sonar running under systemd

 Sonar can be installed from RPMs into system directories so that it can be run under systemd.
 See